creationix/wheaty/README.md

 ## Development Usage

-THe easiest way to use this is with the `wheaty` CLI tool.
+The easiest way to use this is with the `wheaty` CLI tool.
 To install this, simply do:

 ```sh
 > npm install -g wheaty
 ```

 Then when you want to test a site, just launch it by git url or path to local bare git repo.

+(Hint, the [tedit chrome app](https://chrome.google.com/webstore/detail/tedit-development-environ/ooekdijbnbbjdfjocaiflnjgoohnblgf) can edit bare repos off the local hard-disk)

 ```sh
 > wheaty git://github.com/creationix/creationix.com.git